seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

     <img src="/assets/images/posts/reactphp/promise-timer-simple.gif" alt="promise-timer-simple" class="">
 </p>

 The *cancel* handler has been triggered in 2 seconds as we expected, but it looks like the loop continues to run and stops only after 5 seconds.
 Seems like the timer from the *resolve* handler is still working, although we have cancelled the promise.
-Let's add debug message to the timer and run the script to check this:
+Let's add a debug message to the timer and run the script to check this:

 {% highlight php %}
 <?php

-use function \React\Promise\Timer\timeout;
+use function React\Promise\Timer\timeout;

 $loop = React\EventLoop\Factory::create();